Hetti/DynDNS_Server_Porkbun/README.md

 * This application is not written to run with SSL and does not provide any authentication.
 Using a reverse proxy for transport encryption and authentication is expected.
 * Records are only updated, never created.
 This is to prevent this server from creating arbitrary DNS records.
 * Additionally, you can provide a list of allowed domains in the config.
 This prevents editing different records from the ones you want for DynDNS via a simple GET request.
-* For the hosting.de API token, you can only select DNS-Service → Zonen → Bearbeiten.
-There are no additional permissions required, I recommend creating such a least privileges token.
+* For the Porkbun API, you need to enable the API access for the used domain in the web interface.